-- Individual retirement account (IRA) is a tax-deferred or tax-free retirement account established by an individual that permits the individual to set aside up to a certain amount per year, with earnings tax-deferred until withdrawals begin at age 59 1/2 or later or, in the case of a Roth IRA, are tax-free on withdrawal.
+- Individual retirement account (IRA) is a tax-deferred or tax-free retirement account established by an individual that permits the individual to set aside up to a certain amount per year, with earnings tax-deferred until withdrawals begin at age 59 1/2 or later or, in the case of a Roth IRA, qualified withdrawals are tax-free.
 See a tax advisor for more detailed information.

 - The Internal Revenue Service is the nation’s tax collection agency and administers the Internal Revenue Code enacted by Congress.

 - There are no glossary terms that begin with the letter “J.”